 There are some days when I simply cannot handle all that is going on in the world.
 Days that I have to shut my computer, turn off the television, and avoid social media at all costs, all because the scrolling headlines are just too overwhelming.

+A foreign government starting a war.
+Politicians arguing and battles mounting.
 A devastating plane crash.
 ISIS, kidnapping and threatening to kill hundreds of Christians.
-More terror inflicted by the group Boko Haram.
 The reality of human trafficking.
 Shootings.
 Rioting and mounting racial tensions throughout the country.
 The list goes on and on.
 There are new headlines everyday.
 Fresh reminders of the reality of evil and existence of pain in our broken world.

 There is so much to take in; so much to process.
 At times, it feels as though we are inundated by darkness.
 And although I know that I should be grieving these things, it is easy to become callous to the suffering.
 To to succumb to the temptation to feel too small and powerless.
 Rather than allowing ourselves to respond to the devastation, we often move through our days consumed by our own lives, shutting out the rest of the world because we don’t quite know how to keep the hope.
 In fact, in the midst of pain and terror and all that our world is facing, at times it feels foolish to hope at all.
 Futile even.